 Klipsch R-100SW vs SVS PB-1000

-The SVS subwoofer will blend seamlessly into your speakers without being too loud.
+The SVS subwoofer will blend seamlessly into your subwoofers without being too loud.
 A 10-inch sub is a good choice for those on a tight budget.
 Here’s a comparison between the Klipsch R-100SW vs the SVS PB-1000.

 The SVS PB-1000 is significantly larger than the Klipsch R-100SW in terms of size.
 It measures 20 x 15x 18.9 inches and is slightly larger than the Klipsch R-100SW at 16.4×12.5×14.5 inches.
-The Klipsch R-100SW is a smaller subwoofer that can be integrated seamlessly into your furniture.
+The Klipsch R-100SW is a smaller sub that can be integrated seamlessly into your furniture.

-The Klipsch SVS PB-1000 is finished in black ash, while the R-100SW has a textured wood grain finish.
+The SVS PB-1000 is finished in black ash, while the Klipsch R-100SW has a textured wood grain finish.
 The SVS PB-1000 is, although subjective, we believe it looks better than the Klipsch R-100SW.
 It has a nicer black ash finish and more stylish edges than the Klipsch R-100SW.

 The Klipsch S-100SW is a great choice when it comes to price and performance.
 It is significantly less expensive than the SVS PB-1000 so it is a better choice for those who have entry-level home theater equipment.